Modelling two-dimensional droplet rebound off deep fluid baths

 \subsubsection{Droplet deformation}

-The equations which govern the evolution of drop deformations follow the methodology first used in \cite{lamb1924hydrodynamics}, and more recently described in \cite{aalilija2020analytical} and \cite{alventosa2023inertio}.
-We describe the motion of fluid within the droplet in polar coordinates, with origin at the centre of mass of the drop and $\theta =0$ in the negative $z$ direction.
+The equations which govern the evolution of drop deformations follow the methodology first used by Lamb \cite{lamb1924hydrodynamics}, and more recently described by Aalilija \textit{et al} \cite{aalilija2020analytical} and Alventosa \textit{et al} \cite{alventosa2023inertio}.
+We describe the motion of fluid within the droplet in polar coordinates, with origin at the centre of mass of the drop and $\theta =0$ in the negative $z$-direction.
 The free surface of the droplet at rest lies along $r=R_0$, with small perturbations to this given by $\eta_d(\theta,t)$.